linz/postgresql-tableversion/doc/table_version.md

 The design decision to maintain the version history data in a completely separate table from the current data table (instead of just having a view) was driven by performance reasons.
-Also note the roots of this extension were developed before materialised view were a real option in PostgreSQL.
-In any case
+Also note the roots of this extension were developed before syntactic sugar of materialised views were a real option in PostgreSQL.

 Table Prerequisites
 -------------------